MicrosoftDocs/well-architected/well-architected/security/segmentation.md

 Here are some common patterns for segmenting a workload in Azure.
 Choose a pattern based on your needs.

 This example builds on the Information Technology (IT) environment established in the [security baseline (SE:01)](./establish-baseline.md).
-The diagram below shows segmentation at the managemement group level done by an organization.
+The diagram below shows segmentation at the management group level done by an organization.

 :::image type="content" source="images/segmentation/segmentation-enterprise.svg" alt-text="Diagram that shows an example of an organization's segmentation strategy for various workloads." lightbox="images/segmentation/segmentation-enterprise.svg":::